smartgeber Logo

 4. Spade

-A spade is a must-have for digging holes, edging, and moving soil.
-Its flat blade makes it ideal for cutting through roots and tough soil.
-A spade with a comfortable handle will reduce strain on your hands and back.
+The spade is a must-have for digging and edging.
+Its flat, rectangular blade is perfect for cutting through roots and moving soil.
+A good spade will have a strong handle and a sharp edge.

 5. Rake